temporalio/documentation/docs-src/go/project-setup-introduction.md

 There are three ways to follow this guide:

-- Using a local dev server
+- Use a local dev server
-- Using Temporal Cloud
+- Use Temporal Cloud
-- Using a Self-hosted environment such as Docker
+- Use a Self-hosted environment such as Docker

 Read more about [Which development Cluster you should choose](/go/choose-dev-cluster) below.